 In command state, there are three main menu trees.
-The DIALING menu is the default, and can be accessed after the modem is powered on or reset.
+The IDLE menu is the default, and can be accessed after the modem is powered on or reset.
 The second is the CONFIGURATION menu, which also includes a submenu.
 The third is the DIAGNOSTIC menu.
 All three menu trees can be accessed by pressing the up or down arrow key.
-When the modem is in the data state, there is one idle screen and four data state status screens which can be accessed by pressing the left or right arrow key.
+When the modem is in the data state, there is one idle screen and other data state status screens in Non-V.34 connection which can be accessed by pressing the left or right arrow key.
+(There are nine and five data state status screens for V.34 and Non-V.34 mode display respectively.)